cloudmesh/cloudmesh-manual/docs/_sources/installation/quickstart.rst.txt

 --------------------------

 Cloudmesh comes with a simple GUI program that can only be used on the machines natively.
-E.g. It does not workin containers and the Linux Subsystem on Windows.
+E.g. It does not work in containers and the Linux Subsystem on Windows.

 To install it as user you can do it with::